Herzfeld-Lab/GEOCLASS-image/README.md

 ./install_dependencies.sh
 ```

-This might take some time. **Note: I probably missed adding some dependencies to this script.
-If you run into a dependency problem later on please submit an issue for it and I'll add it**
+This might take some time.

+**Note:** I probably missed adding some dependencies to this script.
+If you run into a dependency problem later on please submit an issue for it and I'll add it

-## Setting up config file
+## Getting Test Data

+To get the test data for this tutorial, sftp into Snowdon and download `/Volumes/yosemite3/backup/jackh/Data`.
+Place this Data folder in the `NN_Class` directory.
+This will probably take a minute to download since the tiff image is large.

+## Configuring the test

+The way this repository is designed, each individual classification project will have its own folder in `NN_Class/Config`, whic contains everything needed for the project.
+Namely, this folder contains a `.config` file which defines all the parameters necessary to train and test the neural network, visualize and label split images, tune network hyperparameters and define image preprocessing steps.
+I've included an example config file for this test run in `NN_Class/Config/mlp_test_negri/mlp_test_negri.config`.
+Open up this file in a text editor so we can fill out a few lines.
+Here is a brief description of the configuration parameters:

+### Model Parameters:

+- `model`:
+- `num_classes`:
+- `vario_num_lag`:
+- `hidden_layers`:
+- `activations`:

 ## Creating Dataset